AllstaRawR/FILFY/README.md

 - [x] Convert RACE records to FLM to remove ~30 plugins
 - [x] Resolve Custom Race Issues so that we can finally use custom races
 - [x] Switch to SFCO3 to remove ~100 plugins
+- [x] Update conflict resolution patches for new SkyPatcher situation and store their Source

 </details>